laurentvv/polyglot-bench/README.md

   - Go: Uses bufio package for optimized reading
   - TypeScript: Uses Node.js fs module with streams

+**Note**: In our latest benchmarks, Python showed the best performance in this test with a score of 13.20, followed by TypeScript (12.17), Go (8.97), and Rust (10.24).
+This confirms Python's strength in I/O-bound operations.

 **2. JSON Parsing**
 - **Purpose**: Tests serialization/deserialization performance
 - **Language Specifics**: